spiral/docs/orm/basics.md

 }
 ```

 Such validation method will check if email is unique but only in cases when email field has some updates (got created or changed).
-Now, we will get an error message associated with model field rather than exception.
+Now, we will get an error message associated with model field rather than database exception.

 Before we will jump to next step, lets try to create few more users.
 In this case we can use static method `create` which accepts set of initial model fields.

-Since we have no fillable fields this method should not work in our case (so we are going to use `setFields` method with disabled access policy).
-In order to fill our demo entities let's connect [faker] (https://github.com/fzaninotto/Faker).
+Since we have no fillable fields this method should not work in our case (so we are going to use `setFields` method with disabled access policy -  by setting second argument as `true`).
+In order to fill our demo entities let's connect [faker] (https://github.com/fzaninotto/Faker) package.

 ```php
 for ($i = 0; $i < 100; $i++) {